Ceisri/Reusable/README.md

 What I added/changed:

--Assasinations where you get enemies from behind and slice their throat
+-Assasinations where you grab enemies from behind and slice their throat

 -Lift, carry, put down, throw objects or downed enemies